 "I love Lee, he’s dangerous and doesn't give a f**k and I love that.
 I thought it was mad.
 Like, brilliant-mad some of it.
 And with real potential to go further, and funny.
 You're on to something.
 I was so glad to be there" Chris Thorpe

 “Among the most blisteringly bold theatre I’ve seen at this year’s Fringe.
 Regardless of whether you love it or hate it, one thing is certain: you will never forget it.Miles Jackson EDFringe review 2018 ****

 ”It also has the gloriously anarchic edginess of the likes of ‘The Young Ones’ and ‘The Mighty Boosh’, while still absolutely creating its own persona.
 This is gloriously silly, wonderfully twisted, and from the mind of a very clever ‘boy’.
 We absolutely loved it.
 More please The Write Angle - Max Lanton

 "Looks like some wild and wicked work”- Andy Field, Forest Fringe co-director

 "Bold artistic instincts and vision”- Pippa Frith, Fierce Festival Producer.

 Bringing the world of horror to the stage.
-We intend to attract a new kind of audience which does not usually go to the theatre, an audience craving strange journeys of the dark, dread, horror, suspense, terror and wonder.
+We intend to attract a new kind of audience which does not usually go to the theatre, an audience craving strange journeys of dark, dread, horror, suspense, terror, tragedy, hope and wonder.